Structure

 Entry Point

-The CMS is always accessed through a single point of entry: index.php for the Site Application or administrator/index.php for the Administrator Application.
+for the Administrator Application.
 The application will then load the required component, based on the value of 'option' in the URL or in the POST data.
 For our component, the URL would be:

-For search engine friendly URLs:
+For search engine friendly URLs: /hello For non-SEF URLs: /index.php?option=com_hello

-This will load our main file, which can be seen as the single point of entry for our component: components/com_hello/hello.php.
+This will load our main file, which can be seen as the single point of entry for our component: components/com_hello/hello.php

 Implementation

 The first statement is defining the namespace.
-All component namespaces must be under the Components namespace.
+All component namespaces must be under the Components

-DS is the directory separator of your system: either '/' or ''.
+is the directory separator of your system: either '/' or ''.
 This is automatically set by the framework so the developer doesn't have to worry about developing different versions for different server OSs.
-The DS constant should always be used when referring to files on the local server.
+The DS

 First we look for a requested controller name.
 There is a default set in case none has been passed or if the requested controller is not found.
 With the controller name, we build the class name for the controller following the standard namespaced camel-cased pattern of Components\{Component name}\{Client name}\Controllers\{Controller name}

-After the controller is created, we instruct the controller to execute the task, as defined in the URL: index.php?option=com_hello&task=sometask.
+.
 If no task is set, the default task 'display' will be assumed.
 When display is used, the 'view' variable will decide what will be displayed.
 Other common tasks are save, edit, new...

-The main entry point (hello.php) essentially passes control to the controller, which handles performing the task that was specified in the request.
+) essentially passes control to the controller, which handles performing the task that was specified in the request.

-Note that we don't use a closing PHP tag in this file: ?>.
+.
 The reason for this is that we will not have any unwanted whitespace in the output code.
 This is default practice and will be used for all php-only files.